 However, it is possible to use the EnChroma lens indoors, when combined with an appropriate light source.
 The illumination level on the working surface should be at least 2700 lux, or at least 270 lux as measured with the lens covering the lux-meter’s sensor.
 Compatible light sources include: incandescent bulbs, halogen bulbs, and warm-white LED bulbs.
 The Blizzard Q12W is what we use for demonstration.

-The EnChroma lens is not designed for use with a computer display, however it does provide good color rendering in combination with most display technologies including LED-backlit, plasma and OLED display technology.
+Yes and no. They are non-polarized so they do not inhibit your ability to read your mobile device like most sunglasses.
+Will they help you see a computer screen if you are color blind?
+Maybe.
+This is not what they were designed for and there is a complex interaction between your personal eye physiology and the spectrum produced by different display screens.
+It does provide good color rendering in combination with most display technologies including LED-backlit, plasma and OLED display technology.
 Since the EnChroma lens is not polarized, there are no orientation issues related to reading of such displays that incorporate polarization filters.

 If you have a color vision deficiency, you will want the EnChroma Cx lens.
 Effectiveness of the lens may vary depending on the type and extent of color blindness.
 Strong protans are the most difficult to correct, for technical reasons related to the type of deficiency.
 You can use our online test to find out which type you are, or consult with an eye care professional.